Prathamesh017/git-tutorial/README.md

 Hello There
-this is a git tutorial
+this is a git tutoria